 Previously blogging under the moniker “Travelpenchant“, she was itching to do something different, probably due to the “7-year itch (七年之痒)”. [the blog was 7 years 5 months old when the thought to re-brand came about in February 2017] So, one of the changes for the blog is to re-brand herself as The GPS Gal. 🙂 Why?
 Because “GPS” = the initials of her real name, and she is a gal!~ (Haha I hope you already know by now :P)

 To a certain extent, she is grateful to her parents for having foresight in giving her this name, because it seems befitting a gal who loves to travel.
 After all, nowadays, who doesn’t rely on GPS in one way or another when navigating their way around in foreign land? 😉

 Here’re 10 little-known facts about The GPS Gal:

-1. Her favourite months for leisure travelling seems to be June (7 personal overseas trips), followed by May (6 personal overseas trips), March & December (5 personal overseas trips each).
+1. Her favourite months for leisure travelling seem to be June (7 personal overseas trips), & followed by May (6 personal overseas trips).

 2. On the other hand, she has never travelled abroad in February.
 1 exception was a day trip to Johor Bahru (JB) in February 2006, but not counted as going to JB is like going to Sentosa or Pulau Ubin!